Horace William Raynor

 - Photographs

-1n 1911 Horace William Raynor was a live-in barman at the Welbeck Hotel 36 Milton Street, Nottingham.
-In 1913 he married Agnes Phoebe Yates at Nottingham.
-The couple do not appear to have had any children.
+Horace William Raynor was a live-in barman at the Welbeck Hotel 36 Milton Street, Nottingham, in 1911.
+In 1913 he married Agnes Phoebe Yates (b.
+Jan.
+1890), the daughter of Henry and Agnes Yates of Nottingham.
+There were no children of the marriage.

 Horace enlisted at Derby on 9 September 1914 with the King’s Royal Rifle Corps; but subsequently transferred to 8th Bn.
 Rifle Brigade.

 He embarked for France on 19 May 1915.
 However, he was admitted to No.17 Casualty Clearing Station on 6 November 1915 then transferred to No.13 General Hospital at Boulogne on 7 November 1915.
-On 16 November 1915 Horace was invalided to England suffering from gastric enteritis, returning to France 1 February 1916 with 5th Bn.
-Rifle Brigade, presumably after leave in England.
+On 16 November 1915 Horace was invalided to England suffering from gastric enteritis.
+Horace returned to France on 1 February 1916 with 5th Bn.
+Rifle Brigade.

-Horace embarked at Devonport on 29 September 1916 for BEF Mediterranean, disembarking Salonika, Greece, on 10 October 1916 and joined 4th Bn.
-Rifle Brigade on 17 October 1916.
-He served in Salonkia until 12 November 1918 (embarkation date).
+However, he returned later to the UK as he embarked at Devonport on 29 September 1916 for BEF Mediterranean, disembarking Salonika, Greece, on 10 October 1916.
+Horace joined the 4th Bn.
+Rifle Brigade on 17 October 1916 and served in Salonika until 12 November 1918 (embarkation date).

 Horace was travelling from France for home leave but was taken ill on the train and had to be admitted to a French Military Hospital where he died of influenza on 26 November 1918.
 He was buried at St Germain-au-Mont-d'Or Communal Cemetery Extension, Rhone, France.